Damianjacob/CI_MS1_Music_Pro/README.md

 ACCESSIBILITY
 There is one error because of an empty form label on index.html, however i need that label to stay empty for my responsive nav bar to show correctly as a hamburger menu.
 Apart from that there are no errors.
 LIGHTHOUSE
+All of the pages in this site have achieved a score over 90 in performance, accessibility, best practices and SEO.

 ## Testing of User Stories(Feature-Action-Expected result-Actual result)
 EXPLAIN